biosphere-switch/libbio/README.md

 ## TODO

-- Implement a proper memory allocation system - current one is fairly simple and cannot reallocate/free...

 - Implement a filesystem device (in replacement of stuff like `fopen`, `fwrite`...)

 - Fully implement CRT0 initialization: homebrew API processing, argv